 Here are three scenarios where he recommends using the magic mute button:

 - When asking about the prospect’s current vendor.
 Press mute after you ask about their current vendor to allow them time to elaborate.

-- After providing pricing information and a related follow up question (ex: “how does that fit in your budget?”).
-Press mute to give them time to answer and provide feedback that lets you know how that answer landed with them.
+- After providing pricing information and a related follow-up question (ex: “how does that fit in your budget?”).
+Press mute to give the contact time to answer and provide feedback.
+This action lets you know how that answer landed with the prospect.

 - After asking a prospect to elaborate when they’ve give you an objection (ask them to clarify, for other questions, etc., then hit mute).
-Press mute after asking for clarification to let him or her more fully explain the objection.
+Press mute after asking for clarification to let contact more fully explain the objection.

 Put the 3 Sales Script Tips to Work